IshanviChauhan/PracticeFrontend/FlexBox/README.md

 # Flexbox Layout

-Welcome to the **Flexbox Layout* concept!
-This project demonstrates how to use CSS Flexbox properties to create dynamic and responsive layouts for web development.
+Welcome to the **Flexbox Layout concept* This project demonstrates how to use CSS Flexbox properties to create dynamic and responsive layouts for web development.

 ---